New "batteried" pad users, be sure you've done these steps:

 Currently, ALL In Learning works with:

-- ALL In Learning AIR RF Battery-Free, IR, and IR Eco Battery-Free
+- ALL In Learning AIR RF Battery-Free, IR, Long Life, and IR Eco Battery-Free

-- eInstruction Pulse (Gen 3), Ping, and Spark (IE11 and Windows only)
+- eInstruction Pulse (Gen 3), Ping, and Spark (Windows only)*

 - Educational Awareness (EA) RF

 *Must be fully functional as matching sets and not require special driver software.
 Unfortunately, ALL In Learning support isn't able to help with clickers from other companies that are not functioning.